Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 ### TCP states: Slow-Start, Congestion Avoidance and Fast-Recovery

 **Slow-Start**:
-TCP begins in Slow Start by sending certain number of segment, called the Initial window(IW).
+TCP begins in Slow Start by sending certain number of segments, called the Initial window(IW).
 This can be somewhere between 2 and 4 segments based on the size of the MSS.
-For simplicity if we assume IW = 1 MSS and no packets are lost, an ACK is returned for the first segment, allowing to send another segment.
-If one segment is ACKed, the cwnd is increased to 2 and two segments are sent.
+For simplicity if we assume IW = 1 MSS and no packets are lost, an ACK is returned for the first segment, allowing sender to send another segment.
+If one segment is ACKed, the `cwnd` is increased to 2 and two segments are sent.
 We can represent this as $W = 2^k$ where `k` is the number of RTTs and `W` is the Window size in units of packets.
-As we can see this is an exponential function and is highlighted as red in the below graph.
+As we can see, this is an exponential function highlighted in red in the graph below.

 **Congestion Avoidance**:
-When the congestion window grows above a certain threshold known as `ssthresh`, it transitions to Congestion Avoidance phase, where the windows grows linearly.
-For each ACK packet, the window grows by $\frac{1}{cwnd}$.
+When the congestion window grows above a certain threshold known as `ssthresh`, it transitions to Congestion Avoidance phase, where the windows grow linearly.
+The window grows by $\frac{1}{cwnd}$ for each ACK received.
 This is the additive increase part of the AIMD strategy where the TCP tries to put packets in the network unless it detects a loss.

 {: .center}